muffinthepao/workguide-client/README.md

 Learning Challenges
 - The main concept of the app - video recording and combining the video parts into one video.
 Tried it on vanillaJS first then on react.
 - Depending on which Sequelize method you use, the response can vary
-- If you `.findByPk()` if record is not present, it will return NULL
+- If you use `.findByPk()` if record is not present, it will return NULL
 - If you use `.findAll()` without WHERE parameter, it returns an OBJECT
 - If you use `.findAll()` with WHERE parameter, it returns an ARRAY and further wrapped in a "dataValues" OBJECT
 - The different functions of Sequelize
-- Deeding data using the built in seeding functions
+- Seeding data using the built in seeding functions
 - Using sequelize
 - Must be an array in the seed file
 - VreatedAt and UpdatedAt cannot be null.
 You have to see the date to `new Date()`